BirendraRokaha/dcmrig/Readme.md

 Example: `dcmrig deid -m ./path_to_table ./source_path ./dest_path`

 **sub-commands:**
-- `sort`    [TESTING] Sort the given source with any combination of PatientID, PatientName or Modality
+- `sort`    Sort the given source with any combination of PatientID, PatientName or Modality
-- `anon`    [TESTING] Anonymize the given source each PatientID will be given a unique AnonID
+- `anon`    Anonymize the given source each PatientID will be given a unique AnonID
-- `deid`    [TESTING] Deidentify the given source based on a mapping table
+- `deid`    Deidentify the given source based on a mapping table
 - `report`  [NON FUNCTIONAL] Generate a report for a sorted dataset
 - `help`    Print this message or the help of the given subcommand(s)